Welcome to the Ultimate Betting Guide to the Scottish Premiership!

 Gallops, Trots, Greyhounds & More - Join Now

 The first step is to understand the Scottish Premiership in terms of the twelve clubs involved and there is always at least one team in the form of the promoted club from the Scottish Championship.
 Take time to understand how competitive they are likely to be and what their aims are for the forthcoming campaign.

-Realistically, there is often little value when it comes to backing the Scottish Premiership Winner, with Celtic having dominated this market and the Glasgow side are generally trading at big odds-on before a ball is kicked.
-However, many of the best bookmakers offer a “Betting Without Celtic” market and sometimes even a “Betting Without the Old Firm” market.
+Realistically, there is often little value when it comes to backing the Scottish Premiership Winner, with Celtic having dominated this market prior to the 2020/2021 season when Rangers won the league.
+Rangers side are generally also trading at big odds-on before a ball is kicked.
+However, because the two teams have dominated the league, many of the best bookmakers offer a “Betting Without Celtic” market and sometimes even a “Betting Without the Old Firm” market.

 The Scottish Premiership match betting is by far the most popular because of the sheer volume of markets that are created for each game.
 Some customers choose to have a bet on an individual match, trying to find the right betting angle.
 Others will go for a double or multiple and the odds will multiply together as a result.

-At the start of a typical Scottish Premiership season, Celtic are regularly trading at odds-on to win the title and they are also generally a short price to win matches on a week-to-week basis.
-However, it doesn’t mean there is no value when it comes to siding with the Scottish champions.
+At the start of a typical Scottish Premiership season, Celtic or Rangers are regularly trading at odds-on to win the title and they are also generally a short price to win matches on a week-to-week basis.
+However, it doesn’t mean that there is no value when it comes to siding with Celtic.